-The two materials studied in this paper are both acrylate based ECAs which are highly reactive and for which full cure can be achieved in less than 15 seconds at 150°C. The material properties of ECA-A and ECA-B are presented in Table 1.
+The two materials studied in this paper are both acrylate based ECAs which are highly reactive and for which full cure can be achieved in 15 seconds at 150°C. The material properties of ECA-A and ECA-B are presented in Table 1.
 In order to have a good shingle module performance, the ECAs need to have good and stable electrical performance combined with strong adhesion and the capability to absorb stress.
-The reliability data in Table 1 shows the contact resistance of the different ECAs to a Ag-coated Cu-ribbon and to a Sn-coated Cu-ribbon.
+The reliability data in Table 1 shows the contact resistance of the different ECAs to Ag-coated Cu-ribbon and Sn-coated-Cu ribbon.
 The Ag-coated ribbons are used to mimic the electrical contacts in the module between the silver busbar and the conductive adhesive.
 The ribbons used are the same as the ribbons used in the modules for bussing different strings to each other.

-ECA-A is a high-density electrically conductive adhesive with reliable electrical performance on Sn-, SnPb- and Ag-coated Cu-ribbon after thermocycling between -40°C to 85°C in non-laminated conditions and after storage at 85°C and 85% humidity in non-laminated conditions.
-The second material presented is ECA-B, which is a low density electrically conductive adhesive with stable electrical properties on Ag-coated Cu-ribbon after thermocycling between -40°C to 85°C in non-laminated conditions.
-The second material presented is ECA-B, which is a low density electrically conductive adhesive with stable electrical properties on Ag-coated Cu-ribbon after thermocycling between -40°C to 85°C in non-laminated conditions and after storage at 85°C and 85% humidity in open conditions.
+ECA-A is a high-density electrically conductive adhesive with reliable electrical performance on Sn-, SnPb- and Ag-coated Cu-ribbon after thermocycling between -40°C to 85°C open conditions and after storage at 85°C and 85% humidity open conditions.
+The second material presented is ECA-B, which is a low density electrically conductive adhesive with stable electrical properties on Ag-coated Cu-ribbon after thermocycling between -40°C to 85°C open conditions and after storage at 85°C and 85% humidity open conditions.
 Due to the low density of this adhesive lower weight amounts are needed to bond the shingles.
 The adhesion strength of the two materials is very comparable and a bond strength of aluminum to aluminum of above 10 MPa is reached for both materials.